 Assesses appropriate drug information and literature resources, and provides effective information to varied audiences including patients, other health care professions, and peers.

-Advanced degree (PharmD) or equivalent clinical practice experience.
+Advanced degree (PharmD or MS) or equivalent clinical practice experience.

 Demonstrated human relation, effective communication, and computer literacy skills.